To appraise a vehicle, please select a model below:

 Used BMW X5 Models

-The present-generation BMW X5 was introduced for the 2007 model year.
-It is bigger, more luxurious and smoother riding than its predecessor.
-At its debut, this X5 was available as the 3.0si (260-hp 3.0-liter inline-6) and the 4.8i (350-hp 4.8-liter V8).
-Both featured six-speed automatics.
-These models were renamed xDrive30i and xDrive48i for '09.
-The xDrive35d arrived for that year as well.
-BMW updated the iDrive interface for 2010.
-The current turbocharged gasoline engines did not arrive until 2011.
+The second-generation BMW X5 was introduced for the 2007 model year and ran through 2013.
+This X5 was bigger, more luxurious and smoother riding than its predecessor.
+This X5 was initially available as the 3.0si (260-hp 3.0-liter inline-6) and the 4.8i (350-hp 4.8-liter V8).
+Both had six-speed automatic transmissions.
+These models were renamed xDrive30i and xDrive48i for 2009, the same year the turbodiesel (265-hp) xDrive35d debuted.
+The term "xDrive" refers to the standard all-wheel-drive system.

 The original, first-generation BMW X5 was produced from 2000-'06.
-It was initially offered with one engine only: a 4.4-liter V8 engine.
-A 3.0-liter inline six-cylinder engine debuted the following year.
+It was initially offered with one engine only: a 4.4-liter V8.
+A 3.0-liter inline-6 debuted the following year.
 Though the six-cylinder offered superior fuel economy and adequate overall performance, it was often criticized for its lack of off-the-line grunt.
-The 4.4i reached 60 mph in fewer than 8 seconds.
+The 4.4i reached 60 mph in less than 8 seconds.
 One note to buyers looking at a first-year BMW X5: All X5 models manufactured after June 2000 (starting with the '01 model year) benefited from important structural changes that improved occupant protection in frontal crashes.

-In 2002, the high-performance BMW X5 4.6is debuted, boasting a 4.6-liter V8 making 340 hp and 350 pound-feet of torque.
-The midlevel X5 4.4i saw an 8 horsepower increase to 290 for the year.
+In 2002, the high-performance BMW X5 4.6is debuted, boasting a 4.6-liter V8 making 340 hp and 350 lb-ft of torque.
+The midlevel X5 4.4i saw an 8 hp increase to 290 for the year.
 Towing aficionados welcomed a new version of the stability control system that aided trailer towing, and BMW finally made a CD player standard in its luxury SUV.

 In reviews, we typically praised the first-generation BMW X5 for its carlike ride and handling, its wide range of engine choices and its top safety scores and equipment.
 Oft-noted downsides included its lack of off-road ability and small cargo area.